 First, let’s back it all the way up.
 The marijuana plant is made up of molecules that form compounds, the building blocks for all living things on our planet.
 The most famous molecule found in cannabis is THC, which stands for tetrahydrocannabinol (check out this article from Herb.co to learn all about THC).
 THC is what produces the high you feel when you smoke.

 Cannabidiol, on the other hand, which goes by the acronym CBD, is a cannabis compound that has major benefits, but doesn’t make you feel “stoned.”
 When choosing your favorite strain of marijuana, you can choose a strain that’s higher in CBD and lower in THC.
-Or, you can smoke, ingest, or use a topical CBD concentrate to get the magic of this compound without any of the high at all.
+Or, you can smoke, ingest, or use a topical CBD concentrate or CBD oil to get the magic of this compound without any of the high at all.

 So, what are some of the benefits of CBD?
 Keep in mind that the following uses for CBD have undergone varying levels of testing (many by the US government, which is very exciting!) so some might not be 100% proven positive.
 But the more we learn about CBD, the more positive benefits reveal themselves.

 CBD benefits include: Helping fight cancer, reducing seizures in patients with epilepsy, helping cure chronic pain, combatting inflammation, helping with depression and anxiety, reducing pain from menstrual cramps, relieving nausea and increasing appetite, as well as a variety of other medical uses to combat cigarette / alcohol addiction, acne, PTSD, insomnia and more.
 CBD can even counteract the psychoactive properties of THC, so it’s great to have on hand if you or a friend get too high and you want to come down quickly and easily.